-This might sound like the Dunning-Kreuger effect, but I actually consider myself very wise.
+I'm sure someone thinks this is a hilarious case of Dunning-Kreuger, but I actually consider myself very wise.
 I think I have a vastly above average understanding of human nature (which does actually encompass all of philosophy) even among people who self-identify as philosophers.

 The yellow line represents Protagonism.
-My favorite color has always been yellow, but by the first time I named my religion (it's been through several names), the color had already gained a religious symbolism to me.
+My favorite color has always been yellow, but by the first time I named my religion (it's been through several names), the color had gained a religious symbolism to me.
 Yellow is the color of the sun, especially at dawn and dusk, and the image of a setting sun would be the Protagonist flag, if there were to be such a thing.

 It's because of a couple things.
 Firstly, anomaly is a factor of beauty.
-Part of the reason all of us find the sunset colors beautiful is precisely because they're only there for that tiny sliver of the day.
+Part of the reason all of us find the sunset colors beautiful is precisely because they're only there for a tiny sliver of the day.
 If the sun were yellow all day and things turned more white for a few minutes around midday, I'm sure we'd find that equally beautiful.

-This is part of why I want so badly to teach others, be it leading them to philosophic truth or just teaching programming or whatever.
+This is part of why I want so badly to teach others, whether leading them to philosophic truth or just teaching programming or whatever.
 I'm not a hero.
 I can't fill that role.
 But I can fill the role of mentor.
 So that's the role I'll try to fill as long as I'm on team good.